vvnraman/cppcon-2022-cpp-neovim/slides/30-context.md

 Note:
 - Well, in 2013 I was using Vim with Syntastic plugin to see errors in C++ code inline in the editor
-- And the way it worked was, everytime I saved the file, the editor would freeze while the compiler ran in the background, waiting for it to finish.
+- And the way it worked was, everytime I saved the file, it would run the compiler on that file, parse the output for any errors, and show me the errors inline.
+- While the compiler ran, vim would freeze waiting for it to finish.
+- And thats because Vim wasn't concurrent back then. i.e. There was no concept of a background job.
 - As you can imagine, this was a very disruptive workflow.
 - Needless to say, I was always keeping an eye out for solutions.